kkwong44/travelogue/README.md

 * dj_databases_url - a simple Django utility allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.
 * Psycopg2 - PostgreSQL database adapter for the Python programming language
 * Cloudinary - Online platform to store images for this application
-* dj3_cloudinary_storage - django package that facilitates integration with Cloudinary by implementing Django Storage API.
+* dj3_cloudinary_storage - Django package that facilitates integration with Cloudinary by implementing Django Storage API.
 * PostgreSQL - an open source object-relational database system
 * Django summernote - is a simple WYSIWYG editor
 * Django countries - an application that provides country choices for use with forms, flag icons static files, and a country field for models.